needle-mirror/com.unity.cloud.gltfast/Documentation~/ImportRuntime.md

 - Feed the information into an analytics framework
 - Display details to the users

-The provided component `GltfAsset` logs all of those messages to the console by default.
+The [GltfAsset][GltfAsset] component logs all of those messages to the console by default.

-You can customize logging by providing an implementation of [`ICodeLogger`][ICodeLogger] to methods like `GltfImport.Load` or `GltfImport.InstantiateMainScene`.
+You can customize logging by providing an implementation of [ICodeLogger][ICodeLogger] to the constructors of [GltfImport][GltfImportCtor] or [GameObjectInstantiator][GameObjectInstantiatorCtor].

+> [!IMPORTANT]
+> Not providing an `ICodeLogger` will disable logging altogether, which makes finding the cause of problems hard!
+Always use a logger like the `ConsoleLogger` during development.

 There are two common implementations bundled.
-The `ConsoleLogger`, which logs straight to console (the default) and `CollectingLogger`, which stores messages in a list for users to process.
+The [ConsoleLogger][ConsoleLogger], which logs straight to console and [CollectingLogger][CollectingLogger], which stores messages in a list for users to process.

-Look into [`ICodeLogger`][ICodeLogger] and [`LogMessages`][LogMessages] for details.
+Look into [ICodeLogger][ICodeLogger] and [LogMessages][LogMessages] for details.

 ### Tune loading performance